gibboa/Open_IO/LearningResources/README.md

 ![pong game](pong_html5_canvas.PNG)

-Check out our copy of the [tutorial code]().
-FIXLINK We tried to make the variable names more readable than in the video, and added comments to help aid understanding for newcomers.
+Check out our copy of the [tutorial code](https://github.com/gibboa/Open_IO/tree/master/LearningResources/HTMLCanvas-Pong).
+We tried to make the variable names more readable than in the video, and added comments to help aid understanding for newcomers.
 You'll also find that our version has been tweaked a bit.

 Watch the tutorial on Youtube [here](https://www.youtube.com/watch?v=KoWqdEACyLI).